 US National Research Council

 Sustainability science seeks real world solutions to sustainability issues and aims to break down artificial and outdated disciplinary gaps between the natural and social sciences through the creation of new knowledge and its practical application to decision making.
 It encompasses the overarching question: at multiple scales and over succeeding generations, how can the earth, its ecosystems and its people interact toward the mutual benefit and sustenance of both?
-The answer not only lies in the integrative nature of sustainability science, but it also rests in the technology transfer of new findings to practical uses; e.g., can the technological system design new products and processes that result in less environmental harm?
+The answer not only lies in the integrative nature of sustainability science, but it also rests in the technology transfer of new findings to practical uses; e.g., can new products and processes that result in less environmental harm be designed by the technological system?
 Changes in higher education that nurture the emergence of sustainability science research and education are on the horizon.

 There is growing opportunity to address the sustainability equation by combining an ecological lens with social and economic understanding at different scales governing the flows and cycles of critical resources.
 New ecosystem models that place people in the landscape, address the complexities of ecosystems characterized by their emergent properties, multi-scale interactions, nonlinearities, unexpected behaviors, and self organization are required.
 Because such systems are thermodynamically open, are often composed of diverse components that interact non-linearly, are often characterized by hierarchical organization, delayed response and feed-back loops, and frequently exhibit extensive temporal-spatial heterogeneity.
 Consequently, new approaches in spatial modeling to capture the mosaic of human environmental interactions are evolving to address these properties.

-The PSEG Institute for Sustainability Studies (ISS) will pursue relevant research and provide enhanced student training in sustainability science and related transdisciplinary coursework, serve as a platform and forum for airing sustainability issues in the community and through conducting community outreach to address current and future anticipated conflicts facing New Jersey’s economy.
+The PSEG Institute for Sustainability Studies (ISS) will pursue relevant research and provide enhanced student training in sustainability science and related transdisciplinary coursework.
+It will serve as a platform and forum for airing sustainability issues in the community and through conducting community outreach to address current and future anticipated conflicts facing New Jersey’s economy.

 It is anticipated that the ISS will become a leading home for ongoing and new research in sustainability science and offer a valuable resource for local stakeholders, coastal managers, municipalities, state resource agencies, legislators, business, industry or private sectors, other decision makers and the public.